Pathologic 2: Reception

 Pathologic 2 received "mixed or average reviews" according to review aggregator Metacritic, with a score of 70 based on 28 reviews.
 Critics praised the game's unique atmosphere, but criticized its unforgiving survival mechanics and clunky combat.
 In response to this, the game's developers added difficulty sliders to the game, allowing customization of specific parameters in addition to overall difficulty.
-GameGrin describes it as, "(...) very robust and makes the game much more accessible than it otherwise would have been."